The Best of Eastern Europe

 We depart early this morning by train to Warsaw.
 Guided tour to explore the city and marvel at the dedicated and painstaking reconstruction work which has allowed the "Old Warsaw"to rise again from the rubble of wartime destruction.
 Warsaw suffered hugely from bombing raids and Nazi occupation in the Second World War, and thereafter from the Soviet occupation and Communist rule.
 Today the city is a testament to the courage and determination of the Polish people who have at the same time reconstructed their capital city to ensure its character was not lost for ever, and risen above the trials of its past to embrace the twenty-first century.
 Time allowing, visit the Royal Castle Museum and Royal Apartments for a glimpse of Polish splendor through the depictions in paintings and perfectly restored rooms.
 Estimated travel time: 6 hours

 Krakow is a thriving European city that still retains the old Eastern European charm.
 Head first to the centre of everything- the Old Town’s Rynek Glowny square, one of the world’s largest medieval squares.
 You can sit for hours watching the people wander by over the cobblestoned streets.
 Make time to indulge in the mighty carbohydrate, Poland’s favorite food group.
 As the birthplace of the bagel you can sample them from vendors in the square or eat your body weight in the most delicious of Polish delicacies, the pierogie.
 These little ravioli-like pouches filled with all sorts of things, the best being mashed potato, will tempt you to work your way through each variety during your stay.
-To really eat like a local, get your CEO to take you to a “milk bar” where you can line up with the locals for traditional cheap polish food, cafeteria style!
+To really eat like a local, get your CEO to take you to a “milk bar” where you can line up with the locals for traditional cheap Polish food, cafeteria style!
 When you awaken from your carb-coma, visit the royal castle perched on the Wawel Hill, providing a great view of the city.
+Visit the site of one of history's most horrific crimes, Auschwitz-Birkenau, a short distance from Krakow.
+The site embodies tragedy, inhumanity and the survival of will.
+Today the museum stands testament to the inconceivable atrocities of the Second World War, whilst paying tribute to the thousands of lives unjustly taken within.
 For some of the history that makes Krakow so famous, visit the former Jewish district with its 7 synagogues, which was used as the location for filming the movie Schindler’s List.
 Three gigantic Gothic churches and more than 800 pubs are huddled in nooks and alleyways where time slows down.
 If you can tear yourself away from the charms of Krakow, make a visit the Wieliczka Salt Mines, located only a short distance away.
 Here, you will be plunged into a deep underground network of tunnels and chambers some 135m below the surface.
 The Blessed King's Chapel is a highlight not to be missed, with its elaborate salt chandeliers and carvings.
 You may want to end your day embracing Polish social traditions in one of Krakow’s many cellar restaurants and pubs.
 Dive into the thriving social scene over a few vodkas in one of these cheerful establishments, Zubrowka (Bison Grass Vodka) is a must!!!
-Day 7 visit the site of one of history's most horrific crimes, Auschwitz-Birkenau.
-The site embodies tragedy, inhumanity and the survival of will.
-Today the museum stands testament to the inconceivable atrocities of the Second World War, whilst paying tribute to the thousands of lives unjustly taken within.
-After the tour return to Krakow for the night.
-Estimated travel time: 2 hours

 Take your time exploring the spectacular castle and narrow cobblestone streets of this UNESCO World Heritage Site oozing with culture, history and life.
 Art galleries, cozy inns and ancient taverns abound inside of old buildings designed in Gothic, Renaissance and Baroque styles.
 Tour the ?eský Krumlov State Castle and Chateau, which is complete with hidden passageways, a unique Baroque theatre, a hedge maze and beautiful gardens.
-Day 11 after breakfast, we will set off for a rafting trip (approx. 1-2 hours) on the Vltava River that winds right through the centre of Cesky Krumlov - a favorite summer pastime here.
-Afterwards, you might want to have lunch in one of the many pretty restaurants offering fantastic local cuisine, sitting on a terrace overlooking this fairy-tale medieval town.
-The afternoon is yours for exploration: discover the history and architecture of this charming town.
+The day is yours for exploration: discover the history and architecture of this charming town.
 Check out the Jewish synagogue built in Nouveau-Romanesque style in 1909 by the local Jewish community, featuring an eight-sided tower with Torah-shaped windows.
 Cycle through the region's forests or explore the area by horseback.
 Sample the famous Czech beer with a visit to a local brewery or travel to Budvar (translated to Budweiser), and be sure to get out and see the town at night.
 Estimated travel time Prague to Cesky Krumlov 4 hrs